 IMESAFR TRAINING INFORMATION

-IMESAFR software and training is made available through APT.
+- IMESAFR software and training is made available through APT.
 Because of our commitment to explosives safety and due to the complexity of IMESAFR, it is IME's policy, before issuing a permanent license to use IMESAFR, to require training in QRA concepts and the proper use of the software tool.
-For more information about IMESAFR software and training, use the following link to access the IMESAFR Informational Brochure.

 PUBLISHED QRA PAPERS AND REPORTS

-4. IMESAFR Version 2.0: Next Generation Tool for Manageing Risk Associated with Commercial Explosives Operations -- 2014 Update
+- IMESAFR Version 2.0: Next Generation Tool for Managing Risk Associated with Commercial Explosives Operations -- 2014 -- Update

-The APT Website www.apt-research.com/products/models/IMESAFR.html provides additional information about IMESAFR softward and training.
+The APT Website www.apt-research.com provides additional information about IMESAFR software and training.